Memory Usage of Pandas Categoricals

 3

-Now, to compare a few examples, we create Series with 3 different amounts of categories: 1, 10 and 100.
-Each Series will have a total length of 10000 values.
+Now, to compare a few examples, we create Series with 3 different amounts of categories: 1, 10, and 100.
+Each Series has 10000 values.
 Furthermore, for comparison we create each Series twice: once with the data type set to categorical and once to just using Python objects.
 We get 6 series in total.

 The 3 series ending on _category contain data stored as category data in Pandas.
 The 3 series ending on _object contain data stored as Python objects.